brndnmtthws/brndn-io/content/posts/reduce-dont-recycle/index.md

 - borrowing or renting items you'll only use occasionally instead of purchasing them
 - participating in clothing swaps or buying second-hand

-The growth of the Zero Waste movement has made reducing consumption easier.
+It's also easier now than it used to be to find refill shops, reusable basics, and other low-waste alternatives.
 People living a zero-waste lifestyle aim to send nothing to landfill, and some manage to fit a year's worth of trash into a single mason jar.
-While that's extreme, the movement has popularized accessible swaps like reusable grocery bags, metal straws, and refillable cleaning products.
+That's a bit much, but the whole thing has helped normalize swaps like reusable grocery bags, metal straws, and refillable cleaning products.

 ## Beyond Individual Action

-While individual choices matter, it's important to acknowledge that 70% of global emissions come from just 100 companies[^3].
-Truly effective environmentalism requires a combination of personal choices and systemic change.
+Personal choices help, but 70% of global emissions come from just 100 companies[^3].
+So no, you are not going to shop your way out of this by yourself.

-Some promising systemic approaches include:
+The stuff that actually matters at scale looks more like this:

 - **Circular economy** models where products are designed to be reused, repaired, or recycled from the start
 - **Extended producer responsibility** laws that make manufacturers responsible for the entire lifecycle of their products